Saint Derfel: Veneration

 Derfel's feast day is 5 April.

 For centuries Derfel was venerated at the churches of Llanfihangel Llantarnam, which claimed a relic of him, and at St Derfel's Church, Llandderfel, which featured a wooden image of him; he was an object of pilgrimage at these sites.
 Derfel was depicted as a warrior in full armour riding a horse rather than as an ecclesiastic.
-The Llandderfel image was removed and dismantled by order of Thomas Cromwell during the English Reformation and used to burn a Catholic priest, John Forest, at Smithfield in London in 1536.
+The Llandderfel image was removed and dismantled by order of Thomas Cromwell during the English Reformation and is said to have been used to burn John Forest O.F.M., Queen Catherine's confessor, at Smithfield in London in 1536.
 This was held to be a fulfilment of a prophecy that the image would burn down a forest.
 Part of the image, a wooden statue of Derfel's horse, survives to the present day at Llandderfel.

 In fiction

 A fictionalized Derfel Cadarn is the main character in Bernard Cornwell's historical fiction/historical fantasy novel trilogy The Warlord Chronicles, retelling the story of King Arthur in Dark Age Britain.